boxblinkracer/boxblinkracer.github.io/_posts/2022-07-11-ranorex-testrail.markdown

 While I could easily test every test run of our plan manually, I can also start to **outsource these**.
-And I think the best one would be let **a system** test some of our test runs, right?
+And I think the best one would be to let **a system** test some of our test runs, right?

 # Test Automation Frameworks